Technically, two pianists are playing together here. Even if they don’t both play piano.

 Continuation, however, means finding new directions and approaches, especially when interpreting pieces of the same title: The opening piece “Pink Year”, the veiled “Moon II” and the haunting “Sagrada Familia II” make direct reference to the duo project with Truffaz and allow the friction and closeness of the piano-bandoneon duo to be experienced all the more clearly.

 And “Notre Dame”?
-It is, like “Sagrada Familia II”, the holy family, not only intended architecturally.
-It’s not about designing a musical cathedral, but it is about something very enduring.
+It is, like “Sagrada Familia II”, the holy family, not only in a architectural sense.
+It’s not about designing a musical cathedral, but it is about something very consistent.
 Something that could be paraphrased with the word “holy”, which today is easily suspected of being cheesy.
 Perhaps the Catholic Poland of his origin plays a formative role for Kobylínski – but certainly not in an institutional and restrictive political form.
 It is not so much a matter of the stone worlds of the sacred, but of a spiritual content.
 It is about how one listens, how one breathes, where one looks and how one gets involved.
 It is about how to create and experience transcendence in and with music.